mcarmenv/book-recommendation-system-mcarmenv/README.md

 It would need a good team to support the system, qualified staff and a significant monetary investment to be able to go ahead and develop it fully.</br>

 ## Conclusion.
+**Final Conclusion:** The reality is that in this challenging world, having a little free time to read is essential.
+This recommendation system aims to save Goodreads users a few extra minutes, allowing them to read enough to finish a book in three weeks, if their life allows.</br>
+This system aims to make people who use it feel like they are connecting with others when they see a book recommendation and stop to look at its rating and some reviews, to finally make the decision to start reading it.<br>
+We need to stay informed about everything and constantly connect with others to continue growing, and this is a great way to do it.
+It's like a big book club where everyone is welcome.

 ## Bibliography and credits.</br>